ADSLAB-URyukyu/scs-sars-cov-2/README.md

  * Supplementary Tables

 ## Human SCS Application
-You can use the application easily with your computer or the google colaboraty & google drive.
+You can use the application easily with your computer or the Google Colaboratory & the Google Drive.

 ### How to use Human SCS Application with your computer
-1. Download Human_SCS_Application and Protain Datasets
+1. Download Human_SCS_Application and Protein Datasets
-  * and then locate Human_SCS_Application.py in the current directory and Protain data as ./ncbi_dataset/protain.aa
+  * and then locate Human_SCS_Application.py in the current directory and Protein data as ./ncbi_dataset/protein.aa
 2. Run jupyter notebook at your current directory
-3. Start to use the application with importing Human_SCS_Application
+3. Start to use the application by importing Human_SCS_Application
 ````python:
     import  Human_SCS_Application as hscs
     hscs.initializeFromScsDataset()